I Don't Wanna Grow Up

-I Don't Wanna Grow Up is the debut extended play (EP) by American singer Bebe Rexha.
-It was released on May 12, 2015, by Warner Bros.
+I Don't Wanna Grow Up is the debut extended play (EP) by American singer Bebe Rexha, previously of Black Cards.
+It was released on May 12, 2015, through Warner Bros.
 Records.
+The EP was produced by The Messengers, Jason Evigan, Jon Levine of The Philosopher Kings, The Monsters & Strangerz, and Sir Nolan.
+The EP, a pop, hip-hop, and R&B record, was supported by two singles.
+"I Can't Stop Drinking About You", the first single, was released on the 29th of April, 2014, peaked at number 12 on the Billboard Dance/Mix Show Airplay chart in the United States.
+The second and final single, "I'm Gonna Show You Crazy", was released on the 19th of December, 2014, and fared more successful than its predecessor, peaking at number 14 on the Singles Digital Top 100 in the Czech Republic and certifying 4x Platinum in Norway.
+Upon its release, the EP was positively received by music critics, although it did not chart.
+To support the album, Rexha performed in Europe and in the 2015 Warped Tour.

 Background

-Rexha was a part of music duo Black Cards with Pete Wentz, before she began recording her first solo single for her first EP, called "I Can't Stop Drinking About You".
+Before her solo career, Rexha was a part of music duo Black Cards with Pete Wentz of Fall Out Boy, before she began recording her first solo single for her first EP, called "I Can't Stop Drinking About You".
 "I Can't Stop Drinking About You" was released on April 29, 2014.
 Since releasing her first solo single, Rexha also appeared on some tracks on Pitbull's album, Globalization (2014), while she was writing and performing as part of the chorus for "Hey Mama" by David Guetta.

 In December 2014, the singer published a demo of a track, called "Cry Wolf".
 The track was first rumored to be her new single.
 However, four days later, the singer revealed that her next single would be called "I'm Gonna Show You Crazy".
-The song was finally released a week, after it was previewed on December 19, 2014.
+The song was finally released a week after it was previewed on December 19, 2014.